FengWei-Pi/cs488/A1/README.md

 > ./A1
 ```

+I completed the assignment on computer number CS009792 (the computer right beside the blackboard).

 # Manual
 The guidelines were never interpreted as being vague.
 Therefore, no assumptions were necessary.

 ## Additional features
 I made the active bar vary its transparency and shade sinusoidally with respect to time.
+It looks kinda cool.